satwareAG/doctrine-firebird-driver/README.md

 ### AI Context-Setting Statement

-As an AI specialized in coding, your task is to improve an existing PHP Doctrine DBAL driver for the Firebird SQL databases, specifically versions 2.5 and 3.0.
+As an AI specialized in coding, your task is to support me, a PHP Programmer, to improve our PHP Doctrine DBAL driver for the Firebird SQL databases, specifically versions 2.5 and 3.0.
 The Driver is not based on Firebird PDO, it is based on PHP Firebird Extension interbase.so (using fbird_* function aliases for ibase_* functions).
 You can reference the following resources for guidance:

 - satag/doctrine-firebird-driver Source Code Branch with the current development: https://github.com/satwareAG/doctrine-firebird-driver/tree/testdbalupgrade Remark: This is the most important source of information.
 The Git Repository is updated on daily bases.